gedomech/gedomech/README.md

 ## Hey! 👋

-My name is Guillermo, a passionate DevOps Engineer focused on assisting companies in optimizing their operations and bolstering system reliability.
+My name is Guillermo, a passionate DevOps Engineer who is dedicated to assisting companies in optimizing their operations and bolstering system reliability.
+I'm on the lookout for opportunities where I can take the lead on DevOps initiatives, drive process automation, and nurture a culture of continuous improvement.

+My qualifications and achievements include:

+Extensive expertise as an AWS-certified DevOps Engineer and Solution Architect, boasting a strong background in cloud infrastructure and automation.
+I'm skilled at designing and implementing scalable solutions that enhance system reliability and minimize downtime.

+I've collaborated closely with development teams to put in place robust security measures and fine-tuning procedures.
+Through these efforts, we achieved a remarkable 30% reduction in security incidents and a substantial 25% improvement in system performance.

+Proficiency in monitoring and alerting systems is another area where I excel.
+I've reduced mean time to resolution (MTTR) by an impressive 40%, significantly boosting system uptime by 25%.

+I bring a high level of expertise in Agile methodologies and cross-functional collaboration.
+Consistently, my work results in the delivery of high-quality products that surpass customer expectations.

-I'm eager to explore opportunities where I can lead DevOps initiatives, drive process automation, and foster a culture of continuous improvement.
+My primary goal is to drive DevOps initiatives, automate processes, and foster a culture of continuous improvement, all in the pursuit of optimizing operations and enhancing system reliability for organizations seeking my expertise.

 ### EDUCATION